Emergent Graphical Conventions in a Visual Communication Game: Experiments

 \subsection{Settings}

 \paragraph{Images}

-We used the Sketchy dataset~\cite{sangkloy2016sketchy} as the source of images.
-Due to the limited performance of the sketching module on open-domain image-to-sketch sequential generation, we select 40 categories (10 images per category) that enable satisfactory sketching behaviors.
+We used the Sketchy dataset \citep{sangkloy2016sketchy} as the image source.
+Due to the limited performance of the sketching module on open-domain image-to-sketch sequential generation, we select 40 categories (10 images per category, see \cref{sec:cate_list}) with satisfactory sketching behaviors.

 \paragraph{Environmental drivers}